learn-co-curriculum/phase-4-rails-route-params-lab/README.md

 As a bonus deliverable:

-1. Use query params in the `index` action to customize the sorting order.
+**Un-comment out the last test in `/spec/requests/students_spec.rb` to complete the bonus.**

-You'll need to update the `spec/requests/students_spec.rb` file to run the tests for the bonus deliverable.
-Just remove the `skip: "bonus"` to run the bonus tests.
+1. Use query params in the `index` action to return a list of all students whose first or last name matches the query parameter.

 ## Resources